Merle Dandridge

 Merle Dandridge (born May 31, 1975) is an American actress and singer.
-She is best known for performing in Broadway musicals such as Jesus Christ Superstar, Spamalot, Rent, and Once on This Island, as well as her video game roles as Alyx Vance in Half-Life 2 and Marlene in the The Last of Us franchise.
-She played the leading role of Grace Greenleaf in the Oprah Winfrey Network drama series, Greenleaf (2016-2020).
-She’s had recurring roles on television series such as Sons of Anarchy and The Night Shift and starred as Kim Hammond in the first season of HBO Max comedy-drama series, The Flight Attendant in 2020.
+She is best known for performing in Broadway musicals such as Jesus Christ Superstar, Spamalot, Rent, and Once on This Island, as well as her video game roles as Alyx Vance in Half-Life 2 and Marlene in The Last of Us franchise.
+She played the leading role of Grace Greenleaf in the Oprah Winfrey Network drama series, Greenleaf (2016–2020).
+She has had recurring roles on television series such as Sons of Anarchy and The Night Shift and starred as Kim Hammond in the first season of HBO Max comedy-drama series The Flight Attendant in 2020.
 In 2022, Dandridge began starring as Natasha Seo-Yeon Ross in the ABC action series Station 19.
 She reprised her role as Marlene in the 2023 television adaptation of The Last of Us.

 Early life

 Dandridge was born in Okinawa on May 31, 1975.
-Dandridge’s mother is half Japanese and half Korean, and her father is African-American.
+Dandridge's mother is Korean and her father is African-American.
 She moved back to the U.S. with her parents due to her father's job, and they lived at Beale Air Force Base in California before settling at Offutt Air Force Base in Bellevue, Nebraska, where Dandridge spent the majority of her childhood.
 She attended Papillion La Vista High School and participated in the play production class and theater department there.
 She then attended the Theatre Conservatory at Roosevelt University (currently called the Chicago College of Performing Arts).